AI to Fight Covid-19 Pandemic – The Possibilities are Endless

 Thankfully, technology allows us to replace human resources with AI at most of the places, and healthcare is one of those.
 Sure enough we need doctors, but we can utilize artificial intelligence for quite many tasks.
 This blog speaks about all those opportunities where AI can help fight the Covid-19 pandemic while controlling further damage.

 In particular, healthcare will be increasingly permeated by assistants and robot doctors.
-In fact, artificial intelligence applied to healthcare is a booming market that will produce a turnover of 6.6 billion dollars in 2021, according to Accenture, with a jump compared to the 600 million dollars of 2014.
+In fact, artificial intelligence applied to healthcare is a booming market that will produce a turnover of 6.6 billion dollars in 2021, according to Accenture, with a jump compared to 600 million dollars of 2014.

 What is Artificial Intelligence in the Health Service?